GEO 583 Internet Mapping and Distributed GIServices

 Use the online forum to answer the following questions:

 Blackboard URL: https://blackboard.sdsu.edu/

-1. Publish your own KML into your Personal Website and create a short explanation about your KML file.
+1. Upload your own KML into the Blackboard and create a short explanation about your KML file.

 2. Post your comments on three different Internet mapping applications and their URL (from the previous lists).
 Describe their advantages / disadvantages, user interface design, and the spatial analysis functions (query, or distance measures, or buffer, etc.).

 3. Assume you are the GIS manager in your department or organization.
 Which Internet Mapping package do you or your organizations prefer? (choose one example for your case, such as academic departments, forest services, GIS companies, Facilities managements, etc) Please justify your choice by considering your target users, budget plans, purpose, functions, and resources.
 Write a one page proposal for the adoption of an Internet Mapping Package (around 600 words - posting on the on-line forum).
 Please read an additional reading in the [Reading] folder in the Blackboard, called "User Needs drive web mapping production selection" by Limp, F. (2001) to help you write this proposal.